PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     }
 \end{lstlisting} \

 To then relay this information to the React webapp, it needs to be converted into a readable format for Leaflet.
 To convert a NTS geographical object to GeoJSON, the NTS GeoJSON extension needs to be installed via NuGet.
-This extension provides the \lstinline!GeoJsonSerializer! class to create a JSON.NET serializer that works with GeoJSON, the usage of which is described in Listing 2.13.
+This extension provides the \lstinline!GeoJsonSerializer! class to create a JSON.NET serializer that works with GeoJSON, the usage of which is described in listing 2.13.
 Geographical objects processed by this object get serialized into a GeoJSON which is put in the HTTP Response body.

 \begin{lstlisting}[caption=Get all geofences and convert them to GeoJSON, label=lst:geojsonget, language={[Sharp]C}]
     List<PolygonDataWithHistory> polygonDataWithHistories = databaseManager.GetGeoFenceHistories(polys);